 In 2009, Marissa moved to Jacksonville, FL with her husband, Stephen, who is an active-duty member of the United States Navy.
-Marissa and Stephen are raising one daughter, Skylar Ann, and are expecting another little girl in March 2017!
+Stephen and Marissa are raising two daughters, Skylar & Finnley, with their Spunky Shepard, Oscar!
 Together as new parents, they became part of the special needs community when Skylar was diagnosed with a Submucosal Cleft Palate at 2 ½ months of age.
 They quickly learned the struggles, concerns, and new life-style a parent with a child who has special needs goes through on a daily basis.

 After many therapies, evaluations, second-opinions, and surgeries, they are very proud of their brave, smart, resilient little girl who continues to battle speech issues on a daily basis.
 While completing both her undergraduate and graduate degree, Marissa was a full-time teacher of developmental gymnastics for children ages 4 months to 12 years old.
 She had a passion for working with kids in a fun, physically challenging environment.
 All children were accepted in toher classes, but she noticed certain children, those with developmental disabilities, would often be stigmatized in that environment as being “different”.
 The class pace was too fast, skills progressed too quickly, and often times the children would learn more through their own driven exploration than sitting and listening to an instructor for long periods of time.